October 23, 2005: The day Nadal came back from two sets down to triumph in Madrid

 In Rome, bursting with confidence, he continued his winning streak, edging Coria in the longest ATP final ever played (6-4, 3-6, 6-3, 4-6, 7-6).
 These unbelievable results made him the favourite for his first appearance at Roland-Garros.
 This new pressure did not disturb Nadal, who won the tournament at his first attempt, beating Roger Federer (6-3, 4-6, 6-4, 6-3) in the semi-final and Mariano Puerta in the final (6-7, 6-3, 6-1, 7-5).
 Now No 3 in the world, he did not achieve any remarkable results on grass, and after Wimbledon, he stayed in Europe to attend and win two clay court tournaments, in Bastad and Stuttgart.

 In August, Nadal clinched his first title on hard courts.
 In the final of the Montreal Masters 1000, he defeated Andre Agassi, 35 years old and still world No 7, in a clash of generations (6-3, 4-6, 6-2).
-This was a milestone for Nadal, proving to the world of tennis that he could triumph in important events on another surface than clay.
-After a disappointing loss against James Blake in the US Open third round (6-4, 4-6, 6-3, 6-1), he triumphed on hard courts for the second time in Beijing (defeating Coria, 5-7, 6-1, 6-2).
+This was a milestone for Nadal, proving to the world of tennis that he could triumph in important events on a surface other than clay.
+After a disappointing loss against James Blake in the US Open third round (6-4, 4-6, 6-3, 6-1), the Spaniard triumphed on hard courts for the second time in Beijing (defeating Coria, 5-7, 6-1, 6-2).

 The final of the 2005 Madrid Masters 1000 was a clash between two players who just had their breakthrough year.
 Rafael Nadal had started the year as the 51st player in the world, and he was now world No 2, having already claimed no less than nine titles, including Roland-Garros.
-His opponent, Ivan Ljubicic, world No 12, was aiming for the top 10.
-He had just clinched two consecutive titles in Metz and Vienna, and when he was now on a 16-win streak.
+His opponent, Ivan Ljubicic, world No 12, was aiming to break into the world’s the top 10.
+He had just clinched two consecutive titles in Metz and Vienna and was now on a 16-win streak.

 The Croatian had a game style that was perfect for indoor hard courts.
 In fact, in the past weeks, he had even managed to hold his serve for 81 consecutive games.
-At the start of the final against Nadal, he relied on that powerful weapon to take the best start.
+At the start of the final against Nadal, he relied on that powerful weapon to get off to a perfect start.
 He didn’t give the Spaniard enough time to find his pace, and soon Ljubicic took a two-set lead, 6-3, 6-2.

-My most important victory of the year after Roland-Garros
+I’d rank this as my most important victory of the year after Roland-Garros.

 Rafael Nadal